dzekelid/groups/_listings/akamai/user-admin-v1-accounts-accountid-groups-groupid-delete.md

       description: Remove a Group
       operationId: useradminv1accountsaccountidgroupsgroupid
       parameters:
-      - in: String
+      - in: query
         name: accountId
         description: Unique identifier for an account
         type: string
-      - in: Integer
+      - in: query
         name: groupId
         description: Unique numeric identifier for a group
         type: string